Met Police could investigate ‘cash for honours’ claim – follow news live

 The deepening of the sleaze scandal comes after the prime minister attempted last week to help Owen Paterson, a former minister who was due to be suspended for lobbying on behalf of two companies he advised.

-Meanwhile, former Tory leader Iain Duncan Smith is also facing questions over a potential conflict of interests over a £25,000-a-year role advising a hand sanitizer company.
+Meanwhile, former Tory leader Iain Duncan Smith is also facing questions over a potential conflict of interests over a £25,000-a-year role working for a hand sanitizer company.

+In another development, the Met Office is formally considering whether to investigate “cash for honours” claims against the Conservative party.

+‘Really important’ parliamentary offices not used for second jobs, says standards committee chair

 Labour accuses Geoffrey Cox of ‘egregious’ flouting of Commons rules